 We then provide the first comprehensive and detailed evidence of the full range of stewardship activities that index funds do and do not undertake.
-This body of evidence, we show, is inconsistent with a no-agency-costs view but can be explained by our agency-cost analysis.
+This body of evidence, we show, is consistent with and can be explained by our agency-costs analysis.